ab25cq/clover2/manual/feature-en.md

 ```
 .

+Student: = new Student ("Yuka Minato", 38); You can omit student: = Student ("Yuka Minato", 38) and new though it is a later addition.

 ## dynamic_class

 For objects of dynamic_class, you can call any method name or argument method.
 A method called callingMethod is called at the time of execution of the invoked method, and you can do concrete processing in it.
 For example